 What is a Computer Systems Engineer?

-Computers, in one form or another, have been in use for thousands of years, beginning with the invention of the abacus in 3000 BC.
-While the abacus was a very simple version of a computer, its main function was to perform calculations.
 Individuals choosing this career study the development of computer technology, understand the underlying concepts of computers, create improvements on current processes and equipment, and integrate hardware and software programs and concepts to produce a fully-functional system capable of meeting his or her clients’ needs.

 What does a Computer Systems Engineer do?

-These individuals provide advice to clients regarding the appropriate hardware and/or software to ensure that their computer systems meet their needs.
+Computer systems engineers provide advice to clients regarding the appropriate hardware and/or software to ensure that their computer systems meet their needs.
 He or she may also be involved in a hands-on manner during the acquisition, installation, testing, and implementation phases of the project.
 He or she evaluates current systems for effectiveness, makes recommendations regarding the scalability of such systems, and troubleshoots any problems that arise during the use of the system.

 With the growing focus of online information sharing, an individual in this occupation reviews a company’s security requirements, its use of online applications ranging from a company web page to online purchasing or personal data exchange, and recommends the security measures that will allow the company to function in a digital world without compromising its clients’ sensitive data.

 He or she also provides his or her clients with guidelines regarding system capabilities, user interface, security measures, and other applicable information so that the client can operate the system on a daily basis and troubleshoot minor difficulties.

 Would you make a good computer systems engineer?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of a Computer Systems Engineer like?